farenhem/DMS-TRAM-seq/README.md

 Please note, as written, this code is designed to function on a SLURM computing cluster.
 Modification will be needed to run on another cluster or on a single computer.
 These updates are in progress.

+Installing this software and the required reference data should take about 20 minutes.

 ## Pre-requisites

 All software needed for this pipeline is described below, with the version used by the authors described in parentheses.
 Please install all packages for command-line usage before proceeding.